Sports fan engagement app

 In the current design, the shake-off is the only activity that requires users to identify which team they support.
 In general page and chat room, users will read about both of the teams in the game.
-Some testers pointed they wouldn't want to read polls or trivia about the opponent team which they might not be interested in or familiar with.
-And we realized putting fans of both teams in the same channel might end up with troll comments and quarrels.
+Some testers said they wouldn't want to read polls or trivia about the opponent team which they might not be interested in or familiar with.
+And we realized putting fans of both teams on the same channel might end up with troll comments and quarrels.

 In this way, in our design iteration, we decided to ask users to choose the team they support before they enter the live game room.
 After choosing their affiliation, they will be more likely to read polls and trivia about their team and chat with the fans on their side.